 Laura produced and performed in "Gaelfest!", part of The O'Shaughnessy's Women of Substance series, which also featured such notable artists as Natalie McMaster and Sweet Honey in the Rock.
 With seven musicians and eight dancers, these shows were a smashing success.
 Laura also co-produced the popular and festive "Charladies Christmas" shows, holiday celebrations of traditional music and dance.

-MacKenzie currently performs solo and in duos with Ross Sutter (as Ross & MacKenzie), Dáithí Sproule, and with harpist Andrea Stern (as Willow Brae).
-Laura also appears with the trio Laura MacKenzie and the Lads, The Frothy Band, and with the new 10-piece band Brass Lassie.
+MacKenzie currently performs solo and in duos with Dáithí Sproule, Gary Rue, Ross Sutter (as Ross & MacKenzie), and with harpist Andrea Stern (as Willow Brae).
+Laura also appears with the trio Laura MacKenzie and the Lads, The Frothy Band, her new 10-piece band Brass Lassie and SimpleGifts with Billy McLaughlin.
 In St. Paul (Minnesota) she teaches students of Irish and Scottish music on whistle, flute, Scottish smallpipes and English concertina.
 Her most recent CD release hearkens to her Scottish heritage, celebrating a Scottish music legacy in Minnesota.
-Today, Laura fills life with performance, private teaching, studio projects, show production and the imagining of pine forests.
+Today, Laura fills life with performance, studio projects, teaching, show production and the imagining of pine forests.
 She delights in being a Bush Foundation Artist Fellow (and also a McKnight Fellow) and is the proud mother of the amazing Dugan MacKenzie Magraw.

 "Northfield's Laura MacKenzie - Celtic Music Wizard", by historian Susan Hvistendahl, The Entertainment Guide (2013)